Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 - note that an edge can be dragged only between the handles (the "black dots") of the nodes

-- when the mouse is hovered over any node, the handles display either "s" or "t":
+- when the mouse hovers over any node, the handles display either "s" or "t":

     <img src="images/frontend/handles.png" alt="drawing" width="400"/>